casangi/casadocs/docs/_files/calibration-and-visibility-data/synthesis-calibration/preparing-for-calibration.rst

       CASA 4.3 introduced initial support for on-axis ionospheric corrections, using time- and direction-dependent total electron content (TEC) information obtained from the internet.
-The correction includes the dispersive delay ($\propto \\nu^{-1}$) delay and Faraday rotation ($\propto \\nu^{-2}$) terms.
-These corrections are most relevant at observing frequencies less than
+The correction includes the dispersive delay
+      (∝ν−1\ :math:`\propto \nu^{-1}`) delay and Faraday rotation
+      (∝ν−2\ :math:`\propto \nu^{-2}`) terms.
+These corrections are
+      most relevant at observing frequencies less than ∼\ :math:`\sim`\ 5 GHz.
-      $\sim$5 GHz.
 When relevant, the ionosphere correction table should be generated at the beginning of a reduction along with other calibration priors (antenna position errors, gain curve, opacity, etc.), and carried through all subsequent calibration steps.
 Formally, the idea is that the ionospheric effects (as a function of time and on-axis direction) will be nominally accounted for by this calibration table, and thus not spuriously leak into gain and bandpass solves, etc.  In practice, the quality of the ionospheric correction is limited by the relatively sparse sampling (in time and direction) of the available TEC information.
-Especially active ionospheric conditions may not be corrected very well.
-Also, direction-dependent (*within the instantaneous field-of-view*) ionosphere corrections are not yet supported.
+Especially active ionospheric
+      conditions may not be corrected very well.
+Also, direction-dependent (*within the instantaneous field-of-view*)
+      ionosphere corrections are not yet supported.
 Various improvements are under study for future releases.

       To generate the ionosphere correction table, first import a helper function from the casapy recipes repository: